 For the past sixteen years I have been helping family caregivers who are in the midst of this journey.
 Through my work in home health, hospice, counseling residents of nursing homes or in my private practice I have met caregivers at every stage of this process.
 At my workshops and seminars I’ve met so many caregivers who are in desperate need of information and answers.
 Many are unaware of the resources and support that is available to them or where to turn when they need answers.
 But my frustration was that there were so many more caregivers that I could not reach and therefore could not help.

-I created The Sojourner Project as a place for caregivers to go to find the answers they need right in their own home and on their schedule.
+I created Sojourner for Caregivers as a place for families to go to find the answers they need right in their own home and on their schedule.
 Information that is accessible at any time and from any computer, tablet or smart phone.

-Through my blog, Caregiver School audio series, e-book, and workbook I hope to give you the education, tools and resources that you need – available when you need it.
+As a Caregiver Caoch and through the Caregivers School audio series and workbook I hope to give you the education, tools and resources that you need – available when you need it.